-I've scoured the depths of every complex and completely unintuitive NASA project website which seemed relevant hoping to find the type of imagery I need to no avail.
+I’ve scoured the depths of every complex and completely unintuitive NASA project website I could find which seemed relevant hoping to find the type of imagery I need to no avail.

 Himawari 8 built by Mitsubishi Electric.
 This beauty would be one of my satellite heroes.

 Now, these images aren’t the type I would use as a daily wallpaper as I’m incredibly picky with wallpapers, but I had a sneaky suspicion they would be great when compiled into a time-lapse type gif.